Beige kitchen range hood with ornate molding, black splashback, and blurred background elements.

 Problem #2

-we bought the wrong cooker hood!
+We bought the wrong cooker hood!
 This DIY wasn’t something I had thought about when we purchased all the appliances, so we bought a hood with the buttons on the front instead of underneath.
-So first up was to figure out how we could conceal the buttons but still make them useable.
+So first up was to figure out how we could conceal the buttons but still make them accessible.